mynl/aggregate/doc/5_technical_guides/5_x_distortions.rst

    \iota(a) := \frac{M(a)}{Q(a)} = \frac{P(a) - S(a)}{1-P(a)} = \frac{g(S(a)) - S(a)}{1- g(S(a))}.

-We claim that for a law invariant pricing measure the layer return *must be the same for all lines*.
+We claim that for a law invariant pricing measure the layer return *must be the same for all units*.
 Law invariance implies the risk measure is only concerned with the attachment probability of the layer at :math:`a`, and not with the cause of loss within the layer.
-If return *within a layer* varied by line then the risk measure could not be law invariant.
+If return *within a layer* varied by unit then the risk measure could not be law invariant.

-We can now compute capital by layer by line, by solving for the unknown equity density :math:`Q_i(a)` via
+We can now compute capital by layer by unit, by solving for the unknown equity density :math:`Q_i(a)` via

 .. math::
    \iota(a) = \frac{M(a)}{Q(a)} = \frac{M_i(a)}{Q_i(a)}\implies Q_i(a) = \frac{M_i(a)}{\iota(a)}.

-Substituting for layer return and line margin gives the result.
+Substituting for layer return and unit margin gives the result.

-Since :math:`1-g(S(a))` is the proportion of capital in the layer at :math:`a`, the main allocation result says the allocation to line :math:`i` is given by the nicely symmetric expression
+Since :math:`1-g(S(a))` is the proportion of capital in the layer at :math:`a`, the main allocation result says the allocation to unit :math:`i` is given by the nicely symmetric expression

 .. math::
     \label{eq:q-formula}
     \frac{\beta_i(a)g(S(a)) -  \alpha_i(x)S(a)}{g(S(a))- S(a)}.

-To determine total capital by line we integrate the equity density
+To determine total capital by unit we integrate the equity density

 .. math::
    \bar Q_i(a) := \int_0^a Q_i(x) dx.

-And finally we can determine the average return to line :math:`i` at asset level :math:`a`
+And finally we can determine the average return to unit :math:`i` at asset level :math:`a`

 .. math::
-    \label{eq:avg-roe-by-line}
+    \label{eq:avg-roe-by-unit}
     \bar\iota_i(a) = \frac{\bar M_i(a)}{\bar Q_i(a)}.

-The average return will generally vary by line and by asset level :math:`a`.
-Although the return within each layer is the same for all lines, the margin, the proportion of capital, and the proportion attributable to each line all vary by :math:`a`.
-Therefore average returns will vary by line and :math:`a`.
-This is in stark contrast to the standard industry approach, which uses the same return for each line and implicitly all :math:`a`.
-How these quantities vary by line is complicated.
-Academic approaches emphasized the possibility that returns vary by line, but struggled with parameterization, :cite:t:`Myers1987`.
+The average return will generally vary by unit and by asset level :math:`a`.
+Although the return within each layer is the same for all units, the margin, the proportion of capital, and the proportion attributable to each unit all vary by :math:`a`.
+Therefore average returns will vary by unit and :math:`a`.
+This is in stark contrast to the standard industry approach, which uses the same return for each unit and implicitly all :math:`a`.
+How these quantities vary by unit is complicated.
+Academic approaches emphasized the possibility that returns vary by unit, but struggled with parameterization, :cite:t:`Myers1987`.

-This formula shows the average return by line is an :math:`M_i`-weighted harmonic mean of the layer returns given by the distortion :math:`g`, viz
+This formula shows the average return by unit is an :math:`M_i`-weighted harmonic mean of the layer returns given by the distortion :math:`g`, viz